waprin/gcloud-python/docs/monitoring-usage.rst

 ---------------------------

 The Stackdriver Monitoring API can be used to write data points to custom metrics.
-Please refer to the documentation for the `Creating Custom Metrics`_ for more information.
+Please refer to the documentation on `Custom Metrics`_ for more information.

-To create a custom :class:`~gcloud.monitoring.timeseries.TimeSeries` value, you must first create a custom :class:`~gcloud.monitoring.metric.MetricDescriptor` object, and then use its type to create a fully parameterized :class:`~gcloud.monitoring.metric.Metric` by providing specific values for the available labels.
+To write a data point to a custom metric, you must provide an instances of :class:`~gcloud.monitoring.metric.Metric` created with a metric type as well as values for the labels associated with that metric type.
+The metric type can either be created using the :class:`~gcloud.monitoring.metric.MetricDescriptor` class or auto-created.
 For more information on creating metric descriptors, see the `Metric Descriptors`_ section.
+For information on metric type auto-creation, see `Auto-creation of custom metrics`_.

 You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available ``ResourceDescriptors`` which can be listed using the